Threeyes/AliveCursor_ModUploader/README.md

 ## Introduction
 I create this sample project to upload mods to [Steam Workshop](https://steamcommunity.com/profiles/76561199378980403/myworkshopfiles/?appid=1606490) for my indie Steam App [AliveCursor](https://store.steampowered.com/app/1606490/_/) using [AliveCursorSDK](https://github.com/Threeyes/AliveCursorSDK).
-This project aimed for demonstrating how to using Components or Scripts to bring diffenent kinds of models alive.
+This project aimed for demonstrating how to using Plugins or custom Scripts to bring diffenent kinds of models alive.

 The items inside this project are for experimental purposes only, which will get updated frequently, may incompatible with old config data, so they may be imperfect for users.
 Think of this project as a tutorial, it won't cover every aspect but it will be a good start.